 It is not permitted to enter into or continue a correspondent relationship with a shell bank or another financial institution that is known to allow a shell bank to use its accounts.
-32 Shell banks entail risks due to the nature of their organisation: they offer services in a country where they have no physical presence, which means they have no governance or management in that country.
+Shell banks entail risks due to the nature of their organisation: they offer services in a country where they have no physical presence, which means they have no governance or management in that country.
+The conduct of such institutions is difficult for supervisory authorities to monitor.